Azure/terraform-azurerm-hubnetworking/README.md

 #### Route table entries

-- `route_table_entries` - (Optional) A map of additional route table entries to add to the route table for this hub network.
-Default empty `{}`.
+- `route_table_entries` - (Optional) A set of additional route table entries to add to the route table for this hub network.
+Default empty `[]`.
 The value is an object with the following fields:
   - `name` - The name of the route table entry.
   - `address_prefix` - The address prefix to match for this route table entry.
   - `next_hop_type` - The type of the next hop.
 Possible values include `Internet`, `VirtualAppliance`, `VirtualNetworkGateway`, `VnetLocal`, `None`.